My article, Where Should I Store My Photos? (and Videos), generated a lot of interest and some questions about the use of more fault-tolerant storage.

 Initially RAID systems were built to be locally connected to the computer using the very reliable and now abandoned FireWire or the lousy but still alive USB2.
 Newer units use the far superior USB3 or Thunderbolt connectivity modes.
 It became very cost effective to build very large arrays, but as users had more than one machine, being a local connection meant a lot of file movement over a local network.

 From large data centres came the concept of the NAS or Network Attached Storage system.
-Many of us have simple networks in our homes already.
+Many of us have simple networks in our homes already thanks to systems such as you can see in these NAS for Plex reviews as an example.
+These systems are used as a storage device for multimedia playback on connected devices within a home.
 Our computers already attach to them and it would be beneficial if one large array could be shared by multiple computers and even multiple users.
 That’s what a NAS is.
 NAS systems come as simple a build as a mirrored drive pair up to systems with multitudes of drives.
 One of my NAS systems has nine drives plus an SSD (Solid State Drive) accelerator.
 This provides very fast performance and lots of storage.
 If I ever need more space, which is more a case of when, I pull a disk and replace it with a larger one and the NAS rebuilds the missing data while making the extra space available.
 Setting up a NAS is only a couple of steps more work than setting up a locally attached array, and in general is more versatile, although it may not be as quick, as it is network attached rather than locally attached.
+Of course, any storage or data systems, a NAS system can have storage issues and can become corrupt, luckily there are companies that help with your QNAP RAID recovery and can aid with getting back any data you might have lost.

 What to Get